 Asset Display Components

 The asset display layer provides specialized visual components for rendering different types of blockchain assets.
-These components handle the complexities of displaying fungible tokens, non-fungible tokens, and native currencies with appropriate formatting, error handling, and responsive design.
+These components handle the complexities of displaying fungible tokens, non-fungible tokens, and native currencies with appropriate formatting, error handling, accessibility, and responsive design.

 Component Architecture